 Decisions related to safeguarding and child protection are made in the best interest of the child.
-Therefore, decisions regarding strategy and actions will not be made in isolation by individuals but in collaboration with the Vice President - Safeguarding & Child Protection.
+Therefore, decisions regarding strategy and actions will not be made in isolation by individuals but in collaboration with the Corporate Head of Safeguarding & Child Protection and the Central Safeguarding Team.